 This document describes extensions to the QuickTime (.mov) and ISOBMFF movie formats.
-These extensions are introduced by Apple to allow for delivery of stereoscopic video, spatial audio and timed metadata signaling to influence parallax of any subtitles associated with the video.
-This is applicable to both ISOBMFF standalone movie and fragmented movie files.
-It attempts to build on existing structures where that was deemed appropriate and introduces new constructs where there was a perceived deficit or a benefit in introducing a new construct.
-The evolution of the QTFF/ISOBMFF format extensions described here may be taken through standards processes in time.
+These extensions are introduced by Apple to allow for the delivery of stereoscopic video, spatial audio, and timed metadata signaling, to influence parallax of any subtitles associated with the video.
+This is applicable to both standalone movie and fragmented movie files.
+It attempts to build on existing structures where that was deemed appropriate, and introduces new constructs where there was a perceived deficit or a benefit in introducing a new construct.
+The evolution of the QTFF/ISOBMFF extensions described here may be taken through standards processes in time.
+This document also introduces the notion of movie profiles, which are described separately.

-Copyright © 2023-2025 Apple Inc. All rights reserved.
+[🐞] Copyright ତ 2023-2025 Apple Inc. All rights reserved.
 Apple, the Apple logo and QuickTime are trademarks of Apple Inc., registered in the U.S. and other countries.